nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 in the week across all modules and provides a simple analysis of how they are doing.

-1. User calls the view module command from the `Parser`. `Parser` then calls the `printBreakdownAnalysis()` method in `Ui` and passes `list` and `weekNumber` as parameters into the method. `printBreakdownAnalysis()` instantiate a `ViewTimeBreakdownAnalysis` class.
+1. User calls the view module command from the `Parser`. `Parser` then calls the `printBreakdownAnalysis()` method in `Ui`. `printBreakdownAnalysis()` then instantiates `ViewTimeBreakdownAnalysis` class. and calls the `printTimeBreakDownAndAnalysis()` method.

-1. `Parser` passes the parameters `modList` and `weekNumber` into `printTimeBreakDownAndAnalysis()`.
-This method is from the `ViewTimeBreakdownAnalysis` class.

-1. The user input is subjected to a method `validateInputs()` to verify that both of the following conditions are satisfied.
+1. The user input is subjected to `validateInputs()` to verify that both of the following conditions are satisfied.
      * `weekNumber` is an integer between 1 and 13 inclusive.
      * `modlist` in `list` is not empty.

-   If any of the above conditions is not fulfilled, an error message will be printed and `printTimeBreakDownAndAnalysis()` terminates.
+   If any of the above conditions is not satisfied, an error message will be printed and `printTimeBreakDownAndAnalysis()` terminates.

-1. A `printTime()` method in `printTimeBreakDownAndAnalysis()` is first called.
+1. `printTime()` method in `printTimeBreakDownAndAnalysis()` is first called.
 This method iterates through `modList` and for each `Module` it extracts `moduleCode`, `expectedWorkload` and `actualWorkload`.
 Existence of the desired data is checked using their respective methods, `doesExpectedWorkLoadExist()` and `doesActualTimeExist()`, before they are filled into the templates to be printed.
 If the desired data does not exist, a `NO INPUT` will be printed.
-If these exists, they will be pass into `printBarGraph()` and be printed out as a horizontal bar graph.
+Else, the data will be pass into `printBarGraph()` and be printed out as a horizontal bar graph.

 1. `printBreakdown()` then calculates the total time spent by the user on the modules taken in the specified